Flash-X/flash-x.io/pages/contribute.md

 read only permission should use the following guidelines to create a pull request:

-- Create a fork
+- Create a fork.
-- Make your changes
+- Make your changes.
 - Create a PR to the **staged** branch whenever you wish.
   Give your PR a title that begins with the word "DRAFT".
   This will allow any discussion about the pull